Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 * Rule 14, 18-20: for every variable, get it's associated value
 * Rules 15-17: recursively instantiate all sub-terms of the right-hand side
 * Rule 15: for every compound subterm, reduce it at top-level.
-Since an innermost strategy is followed, the values of variables have already been normalised
+Since an innermost strategy is followed, the values of variables have already been normalized

 ```C
 case INST: //(pat,sub)